cfpb/sheer/README.md

 The `sheer` command takes the following general arguments:

-* `-h`: show help message and exit
+* `-h`: Show help message and exit.
-* `--debug`: print debugging output to the console
+* `--debug`: Print debugging output to the console.
-* `--location`: the directory you want to operate on.
-You can also set the `SHEER_LOCATION` environment variable
+* `--location`: The directory you want to operate on.
+You can also set the `SHEER_LOCATION` environment variable.
-* `--elasticsearch ELASTICSEARCH, -e ELASTICSEARCH`: elasticsearch host:port pairs.
+* `--elasticsearch ELASTICSEARCH, -e ELASTICSEARCH`: Elasticsearch host:port pairs.
 Seperate hosts with commas.
 Default is `localhost:9200` You can also set the `SHEER_ELASTICSEARCH_HOSTS` environment variable.
-* `--index INDEX, -i INDEX`: elasticsearch index name.
+* `--index INDEX, -i INDEX`: Elasticsearch index name.
 Default is `content`.
 You can also set the `SHEER_ELASTICSEARCH_INDEX` environment variable.

 The `sheer` command also takes one of two positional arguments:

-* `index`: load content into Elasticsearch
+* `index`: Load content into Elasticsearch.
-* `serve`: Serve content from elasticsearch using configuration and templates at location
+* `serve`: Serve content from Elasticsearch using configuration and templates at location.

 These are covered in more detail below.